 The Ployhar Honor Band Festival was begun in 2003 to honor the distinguished VCSU alumnus, James D. Ployhar.
 After graduating with a music education degree from VCSU, Ployhar received his Masters degree from the University of Northern Colorado.
 He went on to a prolific and successful career as a conductor, composer, and arranger.
 His name appears on over 800 music publications.
 He authored two revered band courses, and received the National Band Association's Citation of Excellence and membership into the American Bandmasters Association.
 In 2006, Ployhar became the first alumnus to be inducted into the VCSU Music Hall of Fame.
 Mr. Ployhar passed away in 2007, and the annual Ployhar Festival serves to highlight his life and distinguished career.

-High School band and choir students from North Dakota, Montana, Minnesota, and South Dakota audition for acceptance into the annual Honor Band.
+High School band and choir students grades 8-12 from North Dakota, Montana, Minnesota, and South Dakota audition for acceptance into the annual Honor Band.

 Interested students may send in recorded auditions in CD or MP3 format.
 Email submissions are encouraged.
 Please direct any questions about the festival to Dr. Nick Meyers at firstname.lastname@example.org or 701-845-7374.

-Live auditions for the 2017 Ployhar Honor Festival will be conducted during September 2017 at a limited number of sites.
+Live auditions for the 2018 Ployhar Honor Festival will be conducted during August and September 2018 at a limited number of sites.
 If you are interested in having your students audition live at your school, please contact Dr. Meyers.